(airdate: February 2, 1968)

 Starfleet has returned to this planet because it believes (correctly, according to Dr. McCoy) that the roots and soil cultures found on the planet could be "a medical treasure house".
 Because of Kirk's earlier survey, there is an express order not to interfere with the culture's development - an order which extends to forbidding the use of phasers [in view of the natives].
 While on the planet, however, the landing party uncovers evidence that the Klingons have been providing the villagers with advanced technology, but that they've been attempting to disguise their actions as natural, albeit rapid, progress.
 This has included showing them how to forge iron and providing parts for flintlocks that have been made to look homemade.
 The Klingons have been interfering with the culture for about a year, and the villagers have taken advantage, using their weapons to attack the hill people.
 The leader of the villagers and the primary contact with the Klingons is named Apella.
 The villagers that we see are dressed in loose long-sleeved tunics, with pants and strapped boots.
 They have silver starburst designs painted on the center of their foreheads, and all the villagers we see appear to have dark hair.

 The hill people we see are a simple folk, encamped near a cave.
 Their leader is Tyree, a man of peace [at least until the villagers kill his wife].
 They're blonde (with the exception of Nona, who we'll get to in a moment) and are wearing short-sleeved tunics that have been fashioned from animal hide, with hide trousers and boots like the villagers.
 They also have silver decorations painted on the center of their foreheads.
-Tyree is a man of peace who does not wish to fight the villagers, even to protect his people.
+Tyree does not wish to fight the villagers, even to protect his people.
 He's married to a woman named Nona, who is a Kahn-ut-tu woman.
 Unlike the rest of the hill people, she has black hair with two long braids in the front, and a silver laurel branch design on her right cheek.
 [The suggestion is that Nona is from a different tribe; note that all the other women we see (and there are a couple, in simple dark brown dresses) all have blonde hair like the rest of the tribe, and that her dress (black slacks and short, bright orange top) is considerably different from anyone else's.]
 According to Nona, Kahn-ut-tu women are very rare "in this land", and men who are involved with them become great leaders.
 The Kahn-ut-tu have studied the local herbs and roots and thus have an extensive knowledge of local medicine.
 Nona knows of a green plant that, when smelled and/or rubbed on the skin, acts as a powerful aphrodisiac, causing those affected to become besotted to the point of not caring about anything else.
 She is also familiar with the mahko root, a moving brown root that is used to cure a poisonous mugato bite.
 The root is placed on the victim's wound, while the healer cuts their own hand and also places it on the root.
 This causes both wounds to be completely healed and the poison to be neutralized.
 According to Nona, their blood both passed through the mahko root, meaning that their souls have been together.
 Legend says that when a man and a woman have been joined in this manner, he can refuse her no wish [but we don't see any actual evidence that this is true, despite what Nona later claims].

 A mugato is an ape-like carnivorous creature with a large tail, native to the planet, with white fur and a row of spines running down its back.
 It has a large horn on its head and poisonous fangs.
 Mugatos travel with their mates; they don't stay in one place for very long unless one of the pair is killed, in which case the other will remain nearby.
 They travel at night, and they're considered very dangerous.
 Starfleet doesn't have an antitoxin to combat the mugato poison.